Dleibe1/House-dot-local/README.md

-I got this working on an ESP32 S2 Mini
+I got this working on an ESP32 S2 Mini and a DOIT ESP32 DevKit V1

 Update platform.ini to match the specs of your board